Systems & Solutions

 In 2016, Toshiba completed the world's first* commercial-use CO2 capture and utilization (CCU) system constructed in a municipal waste incineration plant, in Saga Japan.
 The facility commenced its operation from August 2016, capturing 10-tons of CO2 a day from the flue gas of the incinerator.
 Captured CO2 are sold by Saga City to businesses for use in crop cultivation and algae culture.

-Introduction video of Carbon dioxided Capture and Utilization System (in Japanese)
+Introduction video of Carbon dioxide Capture and Utilization

 … Link with this mark opens in a separate window.